University Business-Related Travel

 Who Should Know This Policy

-University employees, non-employees and students seeking reimbursement from any VCU funding source are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+University employees (including faculty), non-employees and students seeking reimbursement from any VCU funding source are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 The university is required to use these sources for certain goods and services as designated in the applicable contract.